RhythrosaLabs/game-maker-public-dev/README.md

-# Game Dev Automation
+# Game Maker

-Game Dev Automation is a Streamlit app that uses AI to accelerate game development by generating concepts, assets, scripts, and more.
+Game Maker is a Streamlit app that uses AI to accelerate game development by generating concepts, assets, scripts, and more.

 ## 🚀 Features